Dog is Chewing the Collar: Durable Options and Prevention Tips

 When professional help helps

 If chewing becomes obsessive or destructive, it might be more than boredom.
 A vet can rule out tooth pain, and a behaviorist can aid with chewing that is caused by worry.
 Sometimes biting on a collar means something deeper.
 A professional evaluation can provide you with ideas and specific plans to improve your life and your dog's life better.
+Learn more about wireless dog collar safety and veterinary care .

 DIY chew deterrents?